mavryk-network/taquito/website/versioned_docs/version-20.0.0/sapling.md

 ## How to prepare a Sapling transaction?

 A Sapling transaction allows sending tokens from an address (zet) to an address (zet).
-The `prepareSaplingTransaction` method of the `SaplingToolkit` takes an array of `ParametersSaplingTransaction`, making it possible to send tez to multiple addresses at once if needed.
+The `prepareSaplingTransaction` method of the `SaplingToolkit` takes an array of `ParametersSaplingTransaction`, making it possible to send mav to multiple addresses at once if needed.

 The `ParametersSaplingTransaction` is an object made of:
 - a `to` property, which is the destination address (zet)
-- an `amount` property, which is the amount to shield in tez by default
+- an `amount` property, which is the amount to shield in mav by default
 - an optional `memo` that cannot be longer than the specified memo size
-- an optional `mumav` property that must be set to true if the specified amount is in mumav rather than tez
+- an optional `mumav` property that must be set to true if the specified amount is in mumav rather than mav

 The `prepareSaplingTransaction` method returns the crafted Sapling transaction parameter but does not perform any change on the shielded pool.
 A subsequent step where the Sapling transaction parameter is submitted to the smart contract must be done.